Rasathanthram: Production

+Sathyan Anthikkad and Mohanlal teamed up again after 12 years for this movie.
+Their previous movie was Pingami (1994).
 Rasathanthram is the debut screenplay of Sathyan Anthikkad.
 Initially Anthikkad thought of giving someone else the scripting duty, but his regular collaborator were busy with other project, so he decided to write the film himself.
 Rasathanthram became his first film to begin filming with a complete script.
 Anthikkad describes the storyline as "it is the essence of the chemistry of the duo's life that develops with the rasas (humours) and little thantras (techniques) played by them to earn their living.
 In general, it delves into the meaninglessness of relationships and the ultimate values of human love".
 The film was shot at various locations in Thodupuzha, Moolamattom, and nearby places in Idukki district.

 Soundtrack

 The songs were composed by Ilaiyaraaja and lyrics were penned by Gireesh Puthenchery.

 Box office

 Rasathanthram was released on 7 April 2006 in Kerala.
 Including print and publicity, it was made on a budget of ₹2.87 crore.
 The film had record collection in 27 releasing stations in Kerala.
 Rasathanthram grossed ₹21 crore from worldwide box office, becoming the 2nd highest-grossing Malayalam film of the year.
 It completed 100 days theatrical run.